phwt/awesome-ortholinear-keyboards/README.md

 ## 15x5

-**75 keys** - enough keys for all the symbols and the arrow cluster or full-size numpad.
-Can also put numpad (or other keys) in the center to make it a split layout.
+**75 keys** - enough keys for all of the symbols and the arrow cluster, as well as a full-size numpad.
+Can also convert to a split layout by placing the numpad (or other keys) in the center.

 ### ID75

 ![ID75](assets/ID75.jpeg)

 _(image: https://www.tryorthokeys.com/id75)_

 - Hot-swappable: Y